 Alternatively, payment claims against defendants resident in another Member State may be enforced under the European order for payment procedure.

-Payment claims for amounts of up to EUR 15 000 (since 1 January 2013) must be filed with a District Court (Bezirksgericht).
-Claims for between EUR 15 000 and EUR 75 000 must be filed with a Court of First Instance, unless they come under the special jurisdiction of the District Courts.
+Payment claims for amounts of up to EUR 15,000 (since 1 January 2013) must be filed with a District Court (Bezirksgericht).
+Claims for amounts over EUR 15,000 must be filed with a Court of First Instance, unless they come under the special jurisdiction of the District Courts.

 Jurisdiction under the Austrian order for payment procedure is governed by the general rules, i.e. there are no special jurisdiction rules.
 See the fact sheet on the ‘Jurisdiction of the courts’ for information on Austrian jurisdiction rules.
-Information on which court has jurisdiction for specific civil cases can be found on the Austrian Federal Ministry of Justice website (http://www.justiz.gv.at/) under ‘e-Government’ (‘Gerichtssuche’).
+Information on which court has jurisdiction for specific civil cases can be found on the Austrian Federal Ministry of Justice website (http://www.justiz.gv.at/) under ‘e-Justice’ (‘Gerichtssuche’ (Court search)).

 The Vienna District Court for Commercial Matters (Bezirksgericht für Handelssachen) has sole jurisdiction in Austria for proceedings under the European order for payment procedure.

 Payment claims must be submitted using a standard form.
 Different forms are used for order for payment proceedings in Austria depending on whether the payment claim is being enforced under the ‘ordinary’ order for payment procedure, through order for payment proceedings through a labour court or under the European order for payment procedure.
 Forms are available to download from the Federal Ministry of Justice website (http://www.justiz.gv.at/) under ‘Bürgerservice’ or can be completed online.